wasimhassanshah/Medical-RAG-Project-llama.cpp/README.md

 # Medical-RAG-using-Bio-Mistral-7B
 This is a RAG implementation using Open Source stack.
 BioMistral 7B has been used to build this app along with PubMedBert as an embedding model, Qdrant as a self hosted Vector DB, and Langchain &amp; Llama CPP as an orchestration frameworks.
 ## Reference Implementation on Intel AI PC
-### Disclaimer
-This demo is intended only for the purpose of exploring new LLM use cases at the edge and not recommended for production-grade medical chatbot

 ### Device Under Test
 Processor: Intel® Core™ Ultra 7 165H
 OS: Windows 11 Pro 23H2